NithushanUthayarasa/CyberThreat-Financial-Loss-Prediction-AI/README.md

 ---

 ## 📌 Project Overview

-Cybersecurity incidents are escalating worldwide, leading to billions in financial losses across industries.
-Estimating these losses is complex because they depend on multiple interconnected factors such as attack type, industry vulnerabilities, and resolution time.
+Cybersecurity incidents are increasing globally, causing significant financial losses across industries.
+Estimating these losses is challenging due to multiple interconnected factors, including attack type, industry vulnerabilities, and incident resolution time.

-This project delivers a complete machine learning pipeline (Step 1 → Step 10) that transforms raw incident data into actionable insights.
-It provides:
+This project implements a **complete machine learning pipeline (Step 1 → Step 10)** to transform raw incident data into actionable insights.
+The system provides:

-- Accurate financial loss estimation from cyber threats
+- Accurate prediction of financial losses from cyber threats
-- Detection of high‑risk events using regression and classification approaches
+- Detection of high-risk events using regression and classification
-- Rigorous model benchmarking to ensure robust performance
+- Benchmarking of multiple models for robust performance
-- Automated deployment of the best model, making the solution production‑ready
+- Automated deployment of the best-performing model

 ---

 ## 🚨 Problem Statement

-Organizations struggle to quantify financial losses from cyber attacks because traditional risk assessment methods fail to capture the complex, non‑linear relationships between:
+Organizations struggle to quantify financial losses from cyber attacks because traditional risk assessment methods cannot capture the complex, non-linear relationships between:

-- Diverse and evolving cyber threat types
+- Evolving cyber threat types
-- Variations in incident resolution times
+- Variations in incident resolution time
-- Industry‑specific vulnerabilities and defense mechanisms
+- Industry-specific vulnerabilities and defense mechanisms

-This results in:

-- Poor resource allocation
-- Ineffective incident response planning
-- Underinvestment or misallocation of cybersecurity budgets
+As a result, businesses often face poor resource allocation, ineffective incident response, and misaligned cybersecurity budgets.

-The challenge is reframed as a machine learning problem: predicting financial loss (in million USD) from structured cyber incident data and flagging high‑risk loss events to support proactive risk management.
+This project reframes the challenge as a **machine learning task**: predicting financial loss (in million USD) and flagging high-risk events from structured cyber incident data to support proactive decision-making.

 ---

 ## 🎯 Purpose

-The purpose of this project is to equip organizations with a data‑driven tool for anticipating the financial impact of cyber threats.
+The goal of this project is to provide organizations with a **data-driven tool** for anticipating the financial impact of cyber threats.
 By leveraging advanced machine learning, the system enables:

-- Proactive cyber‑risk assessment before incidents escalate
+- Proactive cyber-risk assessment before incidents escalate
-- Smarter resource allocation to minimize financial and operational damage
+- Smarter resource allocation to reduce financial and operational impact
-- Industry‑specific risk profiling, recognizing unique sector vulnerabilities
+- Industry-specific risk profiling to address sector vulnerabilities
-- Evidence‑based security investment decisions, ensuring budgets deliver maximum protection
+- Evidence-based cybersecurity investment decisions to maximize protection

 ---